Skip to main content

 Be specific about your target.
 Instead of “modernize the code,” say “migrate from Express.js to FastAPI” or “upgrade to React 18 with hooks.”

-Step 6: Review and Approve Instructions
+Step 6: Review and Approve the Project Spec

-• Do they capture your intent?
+• Does it capture your intent?

 • Are the target technologies correct?